 “It was a pleasure talking to—“ Before Dothan could finish, Hyren cut the communication.

-He turned to go back to camp, and was met by a fierce scream and a bundle of fur hurtling toward him.
+He turned to go back to camp, when with a fierce scream, a bundle of fur hurtled toward him.
 “How could you?!”
 Blynn screeched as she latched onto his face and sent him staggering backward.
 “How could you, Hyren?!”

 The Grundo pulled the Zafara off of his head and held her at arm’s length as she continued to kick and writhe, her tail lashing.
 “I’m sorry!” he said.
 “I’m sorry, okay?!
 I have to get back to my job!”